 In addition to the above, the DMV can:

-- do so even without that person having any points on his record.
+- do so even without you having any points on your record.

-The DMV can do this if a person causes just one traffic accident.
-But the accident must have resulted in serious injury or death.4
+The DMV can do this if you cause just one traffic accident.
+Though the accident must have resulted in serious injury or death.4

-This all means that the DMV can suspend a motorist’s license if:
+This all means that the DMV can suspend your license if:

 - someone was seriously injured or killed in it.

-Note that the driver does not have to be the primary cause of the accident for this to happen.
-The driver only has to have contributed to it.5
+Note that you do not have to be the primary cause of the accident for this to happen.
+You only have to have contributed to it.5

 Some acts that may contribute to an accident include: